ssa650/sandtetris/README.md

 - CMake stores build files along with the executable file in the build directory
 - the command: `cmake -S . -B build -G "MinGW Makefiles"` gets CMake to replace or make a new build directory and then make all the build files inside of it
 - to properly execute this command you must `cd` to the root project directory `/sandtetris/` where CMake can both find the build instructions and make the build directory
-- you need to replace the build directory with the `cmake -S . -B build` command if
+- you need to replace the build directory with the `cmake -S . -B build -G "MinGW Makefiles` command if
     - the build files are for a different OS
     - you changed compilers or build systems
     - you made a change to `CMakeLists.txt`